There’s a fix for working on Snow Leopard, just read on MacDuff. Thanks to David and Januz for this!

 If you don’t have growl installed I suggest you download it now from here!

-If you’d prefer not to use growl, then just delete the two blocks of code between the and the next
+If you’d prefer not to use growl, then just delete the two blocks of code between the

 tell application "GrowlHelperApp"